Trip Down Memory Lane

 It started out as a bit of fun.

 Here comes Frank and poor old Jim

 We’re older now, the light is dim

 Lift up your voice, lift up your voice

-Fast forward again to the here-and-now.
-It is fall 2010, and the first part of the seventh movie has been released.
+Fast forward again to the here and now.
+It is the fall of 2010, and the first part of the seventh movie has been released.
 Harry, Ron, and Hermione are forced to abandon their seventh year at Hogwarts because they are refugees.
 Wanted by the ministry and Voldemort, they must apparate at random to scattered places all throughout England in order to escape Voldemort’s grasp.
 Harry, of course, is wanted by Voldemort because he is the Dark Lord’s greatest threat.
 Predicted by a prophecy as the only one who can kill Voldemort, he’s an easy target.
 Ron is the youngest son of a blood-traitor family, all of whom are in the Order of the Phoenix.
 Hermione is in a dangerous position as well.
-As a muggle-born witch, she is considered almost sub-human by Voldemort and his death-eaters.
-The movie presents a heart-breaking view of the death-eaters beliefs on blood purity when we see Bellatrix Lestrange carve the word “Mudblood” into the skin of Hermione’s arm.
+As a muggle-born witch, she is considered almost sub-human by Voldemort and his death eaters.
+The movie presents a heart-breaking view of the death eaters’ beliefs on blood purity when we see Bellatrix Lestrange carve the word “Mudblood” into the skin of Hermione’s arm.